 It was probably my second year of college, around nine years ago.

 I’m guessing I must have weighed around 200 pounds at that time.

-I wasn’t overweight by any means, but, as you can tell, I could afford to lose a few pounds.
+I wasn’t overweight by any means, but I could have afforded to lose a few pounds.

-I kept jogging a little further before I realized that I didn’t have it in me to go very far.
+I’d only jogged a short distance when I realized that I didn’t have it in me to go very far.

 That was my last run in a very long time.

 Realizing that at the age of 21 I was completely out of shape wasn’t a big deal.

 What I dreaded most was the crippling fear that others would see me trying to run and notice how out of shape I was.